craftingcity/The-Known-World/Game Notes/Mechanics/Custom Class - Psion.md

 Choose two Psionics of your choice that you know that have an Effort Cost of two or less.
 You may invoke these Disciplines without spending any Effort once each in between Rests.
 If you wish to invoke these Disciplines again, you may spend the normal Effort Cost to do so.

-By spending 24 hours at Rest, you may change the Disciplines you selected for this feature.
+By spending 24 hours at Rest, you may change the Disciplines you selected for this feature, provided you meet the new Discipline's requirements.

 At 20th level, select three additional Disciplines for this feature.